-Few could have predicted the phenomenal success of Deadpool, the 2016 movie based on Marvel Comics’ mouthy mercenary, that turned some early positive buzz into the biggest opening weekend of all time for an R-rated film.
-The sequel to the second-highest-grossing R-rated movie ever hits theaters in 2018, and we now have our first teaser for the film — presented in just the sort of weird, irreverent way that Deadpool’s fans have come to expect.
+Few could have predicted the phenomenal success of Deadpool, the 2016 movie based on Marvel Comics’ mouthy mercenary that turned some early positive buzz into the biggest opening weekend of all time for an R-rated film.
+Deadpool 2 hits theaters this year, and now we have a new, action-packed trailer for the film.

 Set to be directed by John Wick co-director David Leitch, the Deadpool sequel will bring back Ryan Reynolds as iconic antihero Wade Wilson, alongside returning characters Colossus (Stefan Kapicic), Negasonic Teenage Warhead (Brianna Hildebrand), and taxi driver Dopinder (Karan Soni).
 The film will also introduce mutants Cable and Domino to Deadpool’s live-action movie universe, with actors Josh Brolin and Zazie Beetz, respectively, cast in the roles.

 The Deadpool sequel hits theaters May 18, 2018.
 Here’s everything we know about the movie so far.

 In honor of tickets finally going on sale for Deadpool 2, 20th Century Fox released the “Final Trailer” for the film on April 19.
 New footage in the trailer offers a look at the team Deadpool assembles (including the first significant peek at Lewis Tan as the mutant Shatterstar), and his reasons for putting together the eclectic group.